MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/support-folders-monitoring-view-web-console.md

      | path|string| Folder id where you want to save the new dashboard.  |

-  - Save a dashboard inside the root monitoring.
+  - Request of type POST to save a dashboard inside the root monitoring.

      Parameters required: